Redistricting in Texas: Divided government (2001)

-Republican takeover (2003)
+Republicans gain control (2003)

 After Republicans took full control of the Texas Legislature, they attempted to pass a mid-decade redistricting bill near the end of the 2003 regular session.
-In response, 58 Democratic members of the House of Representatives boycotted the session and left the capitol to deprive the chamber of a quorum, preventing the Republican-led chamber from functioning.
+In response, 58 Democratic members of the state House boycotted part of the session and left the capitol to deprive the body of a quorum, preventing the Republican-led chamber from functioning.
 House Speaker Tom Craddick ordered the arrest of the missing lawmakers.
 53 of those members, later known as the "Killer D's," fled to a Holiday Inn in Ardmore, Oklahoma to continue depriving the House of a quorum, attracting the attention of national media, as well as Democrats in the U.S. House of Representatives, who praised their actions.
 The efforts later received support from the state's Hispanic chambers of commerce.
 After the regular session ended, Republican governor Rick Perry called a special session to address redistricting.

-House Democrats were unable to stage another walkout during the first special session, but Senate Democrats were able to filibuster the bill until the end of the session.
+House Democrats were unable to stage another walkout during the first special session, but Senate Democrats were able to filibuster the bill until the end of the session, even garnering the support of Republican Senator Bill Ratliff.
 Knowing that Perry would immediately call a second special session after the end of the first, scheduling the session such that they could not filibuster the redistricting package, eleven Democratic members of the Texas Senate (the entire Democratic minority except for Ken Armbrister) chartered a plane and flew to Albuquerque, New Mexico prior to the beginning of the session to prevent a quorum.
-The "Texas Eleven," as they were called," received support from Democrats across the country, as some members moved to other states to continue their quorum-bust.
+The "Texas Eleven," as they were called, received support from Democrats across the country, as some members moved to other states to continue their quorum-bust.
 Senate Republicans changed the chamber's rules to remove the quorum requirements, attempting to lure Democrats back to the state to fight the changes in court.

 Democrats were unable to block the redistricting package during a third special session, but they staged a symbolic walkout as the package neared passage to delay it over the weekend.
-After this brief delay, the Senate passed the redistricting bill, ending the six month long legislative saga.
-Federal courts allowed the maps to be used for the 2004 elections, but Democrats vowed to appeal it to the Supreme Court.
-The map was ultimately successful for Republicans, as they won five Democratic-held seats, while a sixth Democrat, Ralph Hall, switched parties, giving Republicans a majority in Texas' congressional delegation for the first time since Reconstruction, and helping the party maintain their majority in the U.S. House of Representatives.
+After this brief delay, the state Senate passed the redistricting bill, ending the six-month-long redistricting process.
+The Justice Department granted the maps preclearance, but only after its professional staff's objections had been overruled by the department's political appointees.
+Federal courts allowed the maps to be used for the 2004 elections, but Democrats intended to appeal it to the Supreme Court.
+The map was ultimately successful for Republicans, as they won five Democratic-held seats, while a sixth Democrat, Ralph Hall, switched parties, giving Republicans a majority in Texas's congressional delegation for the first time since Reconstruction, and helping the party maintain their majority in the U.S. House of Representatives.